tomaswolf/gerrit-gitblit-plugin/README.md

 ssh YOUR_GERRIT_URL gerrit plugin reload gitblit
 ```

-Note: this is a fairly large plugin, adding many classes to the JVM Gerrit runs in.
+This is a fairly large plugin, adding many classes to the JVM Gerrit runs in.
 Depending on what kind of JVM you're using, I
 cannot exclude the possibility that adding GitBlit to Gerrit might lead to "java.lang.OutOfMemoryError: PermGen space".
 If you
 ever observe this, increase the "PermGen" memory for Gerrit.
 For the Oracle HotSpot JVM < 8.0, you'd do that by adding the option
 `container.javaOptions = -XX:MaxPermSize=320m` (or whatever size you deem appropriate) to `gerrit.config`.
 Possibly you